-Better Know an… Autonomous Region (Guangxi) Posted by sasha on Oct 15, 2013 in architecture and landscaping, Culture, environment, festivals, food, history, Leisure, sightseeing, travel, Vocabulary
+Better Know an… Autonomous Region (Guangxi) Posted by sasha on Oct 15, 2013 in Culture, Vocabulary

 Our long, strange trip around the Middle Kingdom continues, as we visit all of the provinces, municipalities, SARs, and autonomous regions that make up this massive country.
 Last time, we reviewed all of our progress so far and explored the fascinating land of Inner Mongolia.
 Today, we’re heading back down south to check out Guangxi (广西 – guǎng xī).